 Based on relevant management systems, such as the CSR Management System, the Company sequentially follows the PDCA procedure, which respectively present “plan,” “do,” “check,” and “act,” to carry out economic, social, and environmental management.
 Additionally, the Company reviews performance and results through quarterly CSR committee meetings and annual management review meetings.

-To comply with the RBA-CoC and customer requirements, CSRD conducts an internal audit every year to ensure the effective operation of the CSR management system.
+To comply with the RBA and customer demands, internal audits are conducted every year to ensure the effective operation of the CSR management system.

-Environmentally, many customers were concerned about our GHG emissions and management.
-Fortunately, we began the GHG inventory and the emissions reduction program many years ago and disclose carbon management performance through channels including the Carbon Disclosure Plan (CDP) and CSR report.
-Our performance has earned customer recognition.
+In 2018, a total of 57 customer questionnaires were responded.
+Work hours and the number of consecutive work days remained the topics that customers were most concerned about in relation to labor rights.
+Environmentally, many customers were concerned about our greenhouse gas (GHG) emissions and management.
+Innolux began the GHG inventory and emissions reduction program several years ago and discloses its carbon management performance in the Carbon Disclosure Plan (CDP) and CSR report.

 In addition, a total of 16 on-site audits of the Company's CSR performance were collectively conducted over 44 days.
 Five of the 16 examinations were RBA VAP audits.
 A total of 101 nonconformities were highlighted, 13 of which were priority nonconformities mainly in the work hour management, foreign labor expenses, and fire prevention, and safety categories.
 The aforementioned nonconformities have been addressed.
 They are also actively monitored, and customers are constantly updated on management progress.